OpenCTI-Platform/connectors/external-import/fortinet-ti/README.md

 ## Additional note

-Fortinet have hundreds of thousands of entities without any information on the validity period.
-It was therefore decided not to retrieve historical data (which could be largely depreciated
+Fortinet has hundreds of thousands of entities without any information on the validity period.
+It was therefore decided not to retrieve historical data (which could be significantly depreciated).
-).
 Only new entities are retrieved.

-This is done by comparing the entities retrieved at the time of the run with those retrieved the day before.
-Therefore:
+This is done by comparing the entities retrieved at runtime with those retrieved the day before.
+Each day, we write a file with the day's entities inside.
+Then we compare the day's file with the previous day's.
+Finally, we delete the previous day's file.
+As a result :

-- There is no point in setting the `interval` variable other than 24 hours.
+- There is no point in setting the `interval` variable to anything other than 24 hours.
-- When the connector is first launched, no entity is imported because we don't have the list of entities from the day before.
-Entities are imported daily starting from the second run (the second day).
+- When the connector is run for the first time, no entities are imported because we don't have the previous day's file.
+Entities are imported daily from the second run (on the second day).
+- If the connector is restarted, the previous day's file is deleted (unless stored on a dedicated volume).
+As a result, one day's data will not be imported, as it was when the connector was first launched.

 ## Installation